hdigital/teaching/2-r-style-guide-hd/README.md

 ---

-_Note_ — These are my personal best practices for code formatting in Tidyverse R. They have evolved over time and not all my previous code my follow these guidelines.
+_Note_ — These are my personal best practices for code formatting in Tidyverse R. They have evolved over time and not all my previous code may follow these guidelines.